kruti1028/SQL_PROJECT/starting_with_questions.md

     GROUP BY "v2ProductCategory", city, country
     ORDER BY country
 ```
-Answer: I discovered that the Home/Apparels category is among the top categories for shopping and most ordered.
+Answer: I discovered that the Home/Apparels category is among the top categories for shopping and most ordered product.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**